DHTMLX/docs-spreadsheet/docs/index.md

 ---
 sidebar_label: Spreadsheet overview
-title: DHTMLX Spreadsheet JavaScript Component Overview
+title: DHTMLX Spreadsheet Overview | DHTMLX JavaScript Spreadsheet Docs
 slug: /
-description: changetext
+description: You can have an overview of the JavaScript Spreadsheet library in the DHTMLX documentation.
+Browse developer guides and API reference, try out code examples and live demos, and download a free 30-day evaluation version of DHTMLX Spreadsheet.
 ---

 # DHTMLX Spreadsheet overview